Medical Practice Quotes

 || YES (Pay in Full OR Payment Plans)

 || YES (Flexible Payment Options)

-You are going to need is the Business Owner Policy (BOP).
+You are going to need a business owner's policy (BOP).
 The BOP is a commercial general liability package assembled for you and your needs.

-Commercial general liability insurance is meant to cover you if someone gets injured in your building, or if you suffer damage to your office or property, if you own it.
+Commercial general liability insurance is meant to cover you if someone gets injured in your building, or if you suffer damage to your office or property.
 Additionally, it will help you with legal fees and your defense if there is a lawsuit and the settlement if there is one.